eaton-lab/toytree/validation/penalized_pseudolikelihood/README-v17.md

 per-dataset results are retained so publication figures and alternative summaries can be reproduced without refitting.

+Primary recovery summaries include only successful, converged, calibration-valid fits.
+Primary parity summaries additionally require both engines to meet those conditions on the same dataset.
+All returned values are retained under explicitly named diagnostic fields.
+This distinction matters for fractional-Poisson simulations: exact zero branch lengths are valid ToyTree inputs, but `chronos` frequently returns a nonconverged tree for them.
+Those cells measure input robustness and are not allowed to contaminate objective-parity or accuracy summaries.

 ## Dependencies

 The Python environment must contain ToyTree's development dependencies.
 R must